 If you loved Hiné Mizushima's quirky felt figures inspired by colourful sea life, then you'll go crazy for her latest works – nautilus brooches that you can actually wear.
-Each marine mollusc is handmade from felt and wool, and embellished with tiny pins with buttons for eyes.
+Each marine mollusc is handmade from felt and wool and embellished with tiny pins with buttons for the eyes.

 Mizushima was born and raised in Japan and lived all over the world before settling in Vancouver with her family.
 A slow crafter, needle felter, stop-motion puppet animator and artist, her work has been used for commercials, music videos, gallery exhibitions and magazine publications.

 Before she learned to needle felt, Hiné worked as an illustrator, often using cut-out coloured paper to make artworks.
 But in 2007, everything changed.
 She created an animated music video in tribute to one of her favourite rock bands, They Might Be Giants, and sent it to them.
 Much to her surprise, they responded and asked her to work with them on a new video for their single, With The Dark.
 From there, she was hired to make another video and this is when she had to make 3D characters and props – thus discovering the magic of felting wool fibres, and she never looked back.